eviebutland/tipJar/README.md

 I decided to pick [remix](https://remix.run/) as my framework after hearing it on the [syntax](https://syntax.fm/) podcast.
 I am confident with using React and have used Next.js in a previous project, Remix also seemed to boast about a lightining fast UI that excited me.

+### Tailwind

+Remix discourages against runtime libraries like styled-components but suggests tailwind to be okay.
+They recommend the use of more traditional CSS to make better use of browser caching and unloading.

+### Prisma

+Remix mentions the use of Prisma in its tutorials, and vise versa.
+Prisma is a type-safe ORM which makes working with databases easier.
+You can define models in the prisma language and make use of the auto-completion it provides.

 </details>